Ol Pejeta Bush Camp: Our full report

-Laundry facilities: Laundry is included at Ol Pejeta Bush Camp.
+- Laundry is included at Ol Pejeta Bush Camp.
 It is hand washed, line dried and coal ironed, so it is best to avoid anything too delicate.
 The team doesn’t wash ladies underwear, but soap powder is provided in the rooms.

 - Ol Pejeta Bush Camp can exchange small amounts out of cash, but no more than about GB£100/US$150.
 They have a central safe for guests to put valuables in.

 - Ol Pejeta Bush Camp only accepts cash, but in most major currencies.

 Alternative places to stay in this same area.